Before you start your adventure...

 PICNIC AREAS:

-Deer Creek (Free, first come first serve, open dawn to dusk)
+Sawmill (free, first come, first serve, open dawn to dusk)

 SMVG Group Picnic Areas (reservation required)